“Wherever you are, and what ever you do, be in love.” Rumi

 Conversations between ‘artist and audience’ 1973 – 2020

-Artist’s CV at the bottom of the page
+Scroll down for Artist’s CV (at the bottom of this page)

 ‘I have known Veronique’s work since 2004 and have been struck by its range and depth, in relation to both a fearless exploration of media and a commitment to a developing personal vision.
 Veronique’s is a searching practice, through which she seeks to explore and express to others her profound feeling of connection to environment and an overarching sense of the numinous in daily life.
 These preoccupations have led her to ask fundamental questions about the boundaries and locations of art, through actions and objects.
 In Veronique’s practice, the world is also the body and the land is also a shrine.
 I feel that she has a great deal to offer.
 She has my highest recommendation.’
 Simon Grennan (Artist, Mentor, Manchester, UK)